rackerlabs/technical-blog/content/blog/2020/2020-12-16-kibana-default-index-pattern/index.md

     }
     '

-If you inspect the path, you’ll see we’re giving the index pattern an id of `logging-all`.​
+If you inspect the path, you can see we gave the index pattern an ID of `logging-all`.

 ### Where’s my default index pattern?